sf-wdi-24/ng-instagram/readme.md

 **Objective:** Use Angular to create two versions of an Instagram search engine, one with a Parse back-end, and one with MEAN Stack.

 **You should be pair programming the entire time you work on this lab.
-That means you're using ONE computer at a time, and ONLY the "driver" is allowed to type.**
+That means you're using ONE computer at a time, and ONLY the "driver" is allowed to type (you'll switch roles throughout the lab).**

 ## Set Up